Top Gardening Tips for Growing Tomatoes

 Wait for the Right Time to Plant

-Just because you’ve had a few days of sunshine and temperatures have finally started to warm up, doesn’t mean it’s necessarily the right time to plant your tomatoes.
-For tomato plants, you need to be patient and wait until all threats of frost are out of the way.
-However, if you’re getting antsy like most gardeners do, you can consider starting your seedlings indoors to give them a head start.
+Just because you’ve had a few days of sunshine and temperatures have finally warmed up, doesn’t mean it’s the right time to plant your tomatoes.
+For tomato plants, you must be patient and wait until all threats of frost are out of the way.
+However, if you’re getting antsy like most gardeners, you can consider starting your seedlings indoors to give them a head start.

 Make Sure Your Garden Soil is Up to Snuff

 Your garden soil plays a huge role in how much success you will have as a gardener.
-Good soil needs to be well-draining, full of nutrients, along with having a light and fluffy texture.
-Without just one of these variables, your tomato plants will have a harder time growing to their full potential.
-If you are not satisfied with what you are currently having to work with, here are several tips on how to improve your garden soil.
+Good soil must be well-draining, full of nutrients, and have a light and fluffy texture.
+Without one of these variables, your tomato plants will have difficulty growing to their full potential.
+If you are unsatisfied with what you currently have to work with, here are some tips on improving your garden soil.

 Plant them Deep

-You want your tomato plants to be robust and strong, with a healthy root system that runs deep.
-Do this by planting your tomato plants down deeper than you would expect.
+You want your tomato plants to be robust, with a healthy root system that runs deep.
+Do this by planting your tomato plants deeper than you would expect.
 Only the top few leaves should be showing when properly planted.
 Go ahead and pinch off the lower branches and cover them with soil.
-This is an important tip to growing tomatoes.
+This is an essential tip for growing tomatoes.
 In case you missed this post, How to Garden With 5-Gallon Buckets

 Provide Plenty of Sunlight

-Tomato plants enjoy lots and lots of sunshine.
-You will need to plant them in a location that receives full sunlight, which is about 6 to 8 hours each day.
-If there’s not enough sunlight in your backyard for growing tomatoes, you may want to consider planting them in pots or containers that you can move around in your yard.
-That, or grow them indoors where they are placed under a consistent light source.
+Tomato plants enjoy lots of sunshine.
+You must plant them in a location that receives full sunlight, about 6 to 8 hours daily.
+If there’s not enough sunlight in your backyard for growing tomatoes, you may want to consider planting them in pots or containers to move around.
+You can also grow them indoors under a consistent light source.

 Stake Your Plants